ZhuangLab/MERFISH_analysis/README.md

 ## Installation Instructions

 1. Clone the matlab-storm and storm-analysis projects and install.
 2. Create or modify a matlab startup script to define all necessary paths for matlab-storm.
 See the instructions [here](https://github.com/ZhuangLab/matlab-storm/blob/master/README.md).
+An example script is also provided: startup\merfish_startup
 3. Install the necessary dependencies for export-fig. Instructions can be found [here](https://github.com/altmany/export_fig).

 ## Examples